TaigaWalk/Curated-RSS-Feeds/README.md

 ### 2. Environment Variables

+**⚠️ IMPORTANT: This system is designed to run via GitHub Actions using GitHub Secrets.
+The scripts will automatically use environment variables from GitHub Secrets when deployed.**

-Set the following environment variables:
+For local development and testing only, you can set the following environment variables:

 ```bash
 # Slack Configuration